wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 You can select  more than one threshold.
 4. Select if you want to include Primary Forest and/or Plantations in your analysis.
 This will dis-aggregate loss by the selected layers.
-You will end up with multiple rows per feature and tree cover densisty threshold.
+You will end up with multiple rows per feature and tree cover densisty threshold.]
+5. Analysis of the forest carbon flux model is selected by default.
+This will provide gross emissions, gross removals and net carbon flux from the forest carbon flux model (Harris et al. 2021) instead of the simple emissions from biomass lost.
+This will include annual gross emissions, total gross emissions across all modeled years, total gross removals across all modeled years, and total net flux across all modeled years, in addition to the data that this client provides by default.
+   The output csv folder on s3 will be called carbonflux_minimal_[DATESTAMP] instead of treecoverloss_[DATESTAMP].
-5. Optionally, you can change the number of nodes for your EMR cluster.
+6. Optionally, you can change the number of nodes for your EMR cluster.
 Default size is 1 master and 4 workers.

 ## Results